 Deferred taxes are recognized for revenues and expenses reported in different years for financial statement purposes and income tax purposes in accordance with SFAS No. 109, "Accounting for Income Taxes."
 The statement requires, among other things, the use of the liability method of computing deferred income taxes.
-The liability method is based on the amount of current and future taxes payable using tax rates and laws in effect at the balance sheet ended December 31, 1997.
-Adoption of this standard did not have a material effect on the Company's reported earnings per share amounts.
+The liability method is based on the amount of current and future taxes payable using tax rates and laws in effect at the balance sheet date.